 Consequently, we develop a technique that generates a causal model of system behavior without the need to add substantial new instrumentation or manually generate a schema of application behavior.
 Instead, we generate the model via large-scale reasoning over individual software component logs.

-I find this totally cosmic: Facebook in 2014, by then already a VERY large and successful company—a really powerful force in the world—did not understand, in a pretty deep way, how Facebook worked.
+I find this totally cosmic: Facebook in 2014, by then already a VERY large and successful company —

 Maybe Facebook at the height of its “move fast and break things” era represents an extreme case.
 But the problem described in the Mystery Machine paper is not uncommon; the heterogenous, asynchronous nature of large internet systems seems to produce it almost inevitably.
 An “application” like Facebook or Fortnite is just VERY different from an application like Photoshop or Street Fighter II.

 So, at this point, I assume there are similar uncertainties at play in every large internet system, and I assume that the people who build and maintain those systems don’t totally understand them.
-In that way—I’ve said this for years—I think they operate as much like custodians and caretakers as designers and engineers.
+In that way —

 (It’s worth noting that this effect is even more pronounced when it comes to AI models, which are sort of naturally mysterious; for this reason, “AI explainability” is a knotty and important sub-field.)